Skip Top Navigation Bar

 Scenario 1

 Suppose you are writing a rewards app and want to keep track of when a user has joined the app.
 This allows you to give them a special reward once they have been a member for a year.
-There is a static method, called now that can be used to create a LocalDate object with today’s date.
-A static method is called using the class name instead of using an object.
+There is a class method, called now that can be used to create a LocalDate object with today’s date.
+A class method is called using the class name instead of an object.

 Scenario 2